 “Vision Drawing (Oramagraphy)” is a psychology of photography and a new way to consider the art of photography.
 What you do when you take a photograph with your camera is photography (light drawing); what you do and why before, during, and after you make the photograph is oramagraphy (vision drawing).
 In essence, it refers to a personal set of creative-expressive skills from previsualization (a culmination of personal experiences that translate the present moment into alignment with the photographer’s vision to fulfill new creative impulses) to a realized vision in photography and the psychological and motivational characteristics inherent in the entire process.
 Upon reading from some of the masters of photography like Ansel Adams and Henri Cartier-Bresson and delving into my concepts and background in psychology, it became clearer and clearer to me that vision drawing / oramagraphy is part of every photographer’s process but individualized based on their own psychology.
 In essence, what and how we take a photograph becomes secondary to why we choose to make a photograph the way we do.
-If we answer the why, we understand the psychology behind the photo much better.
+If we answer the why (the function / the narrative / the thematic intention), we understand the psychology behind the photo much better.

 Vision for an artist can be a fluid process that is stimulated and shaped by other factors (namely the other core principles) before the photographic art is considered “complete” in the digital darkroom.
 Vision may also be re-imagined as part of a new and true vision (e.g., new post-processing).
 In many ways, photographic vision is like origami where you begin with a piece of paper (essence) and create a swan or anything else from it (substance).
 Although photographic vision is often considered an ambiguous and ethereal notion, personal insight into the psychology involved in your photography requires you to be both meditative and decisive.